DSpace/RestContract/suggestiontargets.md

 ## Main Endpoint
 **/api/integration/suggestiontargets**

-_Unsupported._ The suggestion targets can be retrieved only by source or by target, see the search methods below.
+_Unsupported._ The suggestion targets can be retrieved only by target and/or by source, see the search methods below.

 ### single entry
 **GET api/integration/suggestiontargets/<source:target-id>**